Bharat (film)

 Bharat was theatrically released in India on 5 June 2019, on the occasion of Eid al-Fitr.
 It received mixed reviews from critics, who appreciated the performances of the cast, story and screenplay, criticising the second half.
 The film earned ₹42.30 crores on its first day.
 It was one of the highest grossing films of 2019.
 It grossed ₹325.58 crore in its lifetime theatrical run, becoming a commercial success.

 Plot

 In 2010, Bharat Kumar, a shopkeeper in Delhi refuses to sell his store despite lucrative offers.
 On his 70th birthday, he tells his past to his grandniece, and the film goes into flashback.

 Partition, 1947

 Bharat, aged 7, along with his parents and siblings board a train to India with many other refugees for safety from the riots in Pakistan.
-Bharat loses his baby sister "Gudia" in the chaos.
+He loses his baby sister "Gudia" in the chaos.
 Their father, Gautam, stays there to search for Gudia, after Bharat promises to care for the family.
 He moves to the imported goods store of Gautam's sister Jamuna and her husband Keemat Rai Kapoor, and meets a roadside circus worker, Radha.
 They two fall in love, and join The Great Russian Circus.